Get lots of hands-on practice with

 d.
 Using only one line of code, return a

-containing only the month
+data.table containing only the month and

-, but renamed to
+event columns of d, but renamed to

-, and store the result in a
+MONTH and EVENT, and store the result in a

-variable named ans_2d
+variable named ans_2d.

 e.
-Return the mean obs
+Return the mean obs across all rows

-and store your result in a variable named
+in d and store your result in a variable named

 f.
 Return the mean and standard deviation of the